-On February 26, 1988, the Commission ordered the Holyoke Water Power Company (HWPC) to spill water over Holyoke dam when salmon smolts and juvenile and adult shad are migrating downstream (FERC, 1988).
-HWPC is the licensee for the Hadley Falls Project (FERC Project No. 2004) and the entity that controls the water going into the canal.
+On February 26, 1988, the Commission ordered the HWPC to spill water over Holyoke dam when salmon smolts and juvenile and adult shad are migrating downstream (FERC, 1988).
+[HWPC is the licensee for the Hadley Falls Project (FERC Project No. 2004) and the entity that controls the water going into the canal.]
 Spilling water over the Holyoke dam allows migrating salmon smolts and juvenile and adult shad to pass safely downstream in the spill, instead of entering the canal system.

-Subsequently, the applicant and the HWPC have recently implemented an economic dispatch agreement, in which the HWPC passes all flow downstream at the Holyoke dam and sells electricity, instead of water, to users along the canal when salmon smolts and juvenile and adult shad are migrating downstream.
+Holyoke and the HWPC have since implemented an economic dispatch agreement, in which the HWPC passes all flow downstream at the Holyoke dam and sells electricity, instead of water, to users along the canal when salmon smolts and juvenile and adult shad are migrating downstream.
 This arrangement prevents flow from entering the canal and attracting outmigrating anadromous fish, and minimizes the number of outmigrating anadromous fish trapped in the canal, and the number of project-related impacts to fish in the CRB.

-Therefore, continued operation of the Number 3 Hydro Unit would not contribute to cumulative adverse impacts on migrating fish.
+Continuing to operate the Number 1 Hydro Unit would not contribute to cumulative adverse impacts on migrating fish.